neicnordic/neic-sda/docs/submission.md

 If any of the above steps generates an error, we exit the workflow and log the error.
-In case the error is related to a misuse from the user, such as submitting the wrong checksum or tampering with the encrypted file, the error is forwarded to Central EGA in order to be displayed in the Submission Interface.
+In case the error is related to a misuse from the user, such as submitting the wrong checksum or tampering with the encrypted file, the error is forwarded to `CentralEGA` in order to be displayed in the Submission Interface.

 Submission Inbox
 ----------------

-Central EGA contains a database of users, with IDs and passwords.
+`CentralEGA` contains a database of users, with IDs and passwords.
 We have developed several solutions allowing user authentication against CentralEGA user database: